ePortfolio Technology Training and Workshops

 The Walker Library Makerspace

-The Walker Library Digital Media Studio (DMS) offers access to a variety of tools and services to facilitate students’ use of rich digital media for presenting academic research and for creative expression.
-The DMS supports students of all abilities, disciplines, levels, and interests with access to high-end Macs and PCs, plus the multimedia software applications needed to create and edit presentations, audio, video, and photographs.
-In addition to the computing facilities, the DMS provides expert assistance at its help desk, online training opportunities, and one-on-one “Tech Coach” appointments to assist students in creation of their ePortfolios.
+The Walker Library Makerspace offers access to a variety of tools and services to facilitate students’ use of rich digital media for presenting academic research and for creative expression.
+The Makerspace supports students of all abilities, disciplines, levels, and interests with access to high-end Macs and PCs, plus the multimedia software applications needed to create and edit presentations, audio, video, and photographs.
+In addition to the computing facilities, the Makerspace provides expert assistance at its help desk, online training opportunities, and one-on-one “Tech Coach” appointments to assist students in creation of their ePortfolios.
 The DMS has three Presentation Practice Rooms in which students can record themselves speaking with accompanying visual aids.
-A full list of the DMS’s hardware, software, and training opportunities can be found at http://library.mtsu.edu/dms.
+A full list of hardware, software, and training opportunities can be found at http://library.mtsu.edu/dms.

 The Career Development Center